17sushmita/user-auth-api-django/README.md

 ### [POST] /login/ : Login User
-The user can login with (username or email) + password.
+The user can login with email + password.
 The token is valid for 60 days.
 #### Parameters
 ###### Object *required